 Please see How to Plan a Hut Trip for more information on what to expect and how to make reservations for Janet's Cabin.
 Reservations for all Summit Huts are made through 10th Mountain Division Hut Association at (970)925-5775.

-We recently discovered some hut trip footage on YouTube and the links are shared here to give a better idea what it's like up at and around the hut.
+Never been and still not sure?
+Here's some hut trip footage from YouTube to give a better idea what it's like up at and around the hut.

 Janet's Cabin Fast Facts